Today's Best Tech Deals

 That said, if you have the money and the expertise, I think you’ll like this box.

-Note: This article was edited on 8/22/19 to add discussion of similar test results from a completely different NAS box.
+This article was edited on 8/22/19 to add discussion of similar test results from a completely different NAS box.
+It was additionally edited on 7/21/20 to remove the mention of using Wordpress for Web sites.
+The version of Wordpress provided by QNAP is outdated and full of security holes.

 QNAP HS-453DX multimedia NAS box (unpopulated)